-Capitol Police officer indicted for obstruction after riot
+Prosecutors: Capitol cop told Jan.6 rioter to hide evidence

 In the days after the attack, scores of rioters flaunted their participation in social media posts that bragged about their ability to get inside the Capitol.
 But then many started realizing it could be used as evidence and began deleting it.

-An Associated Press review of court records has found that at least 49 defendants are accused of trying to erase incriminating photos, videos and texts from phones or social media accounts documenting their conduct as the pro-Donald Trump mob stormed Congress and briefly interrupted the certification of Democrat Joe Biden’s election victory.
+An Associated Press review of court records has found that at least 49 defendants are accused of trying to erase incriminating photos, videos and texts from phones or social media accounts documenting their conduct as the pro-Trump mob stormed Congress and briefly interrupted the certification of Democrat Joe Biden’s election victory.

 Experts say the efforts to scrub the social media accounts reveal a desperate willingness to manipulate evidence once these people realized they were in hot water.
 They say it can serve as powerful proof of people’s consciousness of guilt and can make it harder to negotiate plea deals and seek leniency at sentencing.

+Later in January, after two had discussed their love of fishing, Riley told the man to get off social media.

+“They’re arresting dozens of people a day,” he wrote, according to the posting.
+“Everyone that was in the building.
+Engaged in violent acts or destruction of property and they’re all being charged federally with felonies.”

-But making digital content vanish isn’t as easy as deleting content from phones, removing social media posts or shutting down accounts.
+Making digital content vanish isn’t as easy as deleting content from phones, removing social media posts or shutting down accounts.
 Investigators have been able to retrieve the digital content by requesting it from social media companies, even after accounts are shut down.
 Posts made on Facebook, Instagram and other social media platforms are recoverable for a certain period of time, and authorities routinely ask those companies to preserve the records until they get court orders to view the posts.

+Despite initial criticism that Capitol police did not do enough to stop the rioters, Riley is the first Capitol police officer to be charged with a crime involving the insurrection.

+But several current and former police officers were arrested on riot-related charges, including two Virginia police officers who posed for a photo during the attack.
+In July, authorities arrested an off-duty Drug Enforcement Administration agent accused of posing for photographs in which he flashed his DEA badge and firearm outside the Capitol during the riot.